techgrounds/techgrounds-laminated-denim/06_Azure_3/06_completed_assignments/AZ-16_activeDirectorySecurity.md

 #### Azure Active Directory
 Azure Active Directory is a centralised identity and access management platform.
 It can interface with other Azure services, Office 365, 3rd party SaaS solutions and even custom apps.
 In this way, it acts as an identity provider and gives end-users a single-sign on (SSO): one account and password for multiple applications.

 Azure AD supports self-service password resets, MFA, a banned password list and smart lockout services.
 It also support device registration through tools like MS InTune, offering device-based conditional access policies.
 It can be connected to an on-premises Active Directory through Azure AD Connect.
+Identity Secure Score is an Azure AD feature that represents an organisation's security posture.

 ##### Azure Active Directory Domain Services
 Azure AD DS offers managed domain services such as domain join, group policies, LDAP, and Kerberos or NLTM authentication.
 This allows one to use applications that do not support modern authentication protocols in the cloud.
 Azure AD DS integrates with Azure AD, allowing users to access resources tied to AD DS with their SSO.